adamrmoss/edu-basic/docs/edu-basic-language.md

 ### INPUT

 **Type:** Command (Text I/O)
-**Syntax:** `INPUT variable`
+**Syntax:** `INPUT variable` or `INPUT array[]`
 **Description:** Reads a value from the user and assigns it to a variable.
 The variable's type sigil determines what type of value is expected.
 The prompt is displayed separately using `PRINT` before the `INPUT` statement.
+For arrays, reads multiple comma-separated values, filling the array from index 1 onwards.
 **Example:**
 ```
 PRINT "Enter your age: ";
 INPUT age%
 PRINT "Enter your name: ";
 INPUT name$

+DIM scores%[5]
+PRINT "Enter 5 scores (comma-separated): ";
+INPUT scores%[]
 ```

 ---